demensdeum/NixyPlayer/README.md

 </p>

-*Nixy Player*+ - A small, extendable, cross-platform JavaScript runtime.
+*Nixy Player* - A small, extendable, cross-platform JavaScript runtime.

 ## Features
 - *Cross-platform*: Available on Windows and Linux, and any other platform with C++ and dynamic libraries support.